autolab/Tango/README.md

 ## Getting Started

 The easiest way to get started with Tango is by installing it on a vanilla EC2 Ubuntu instance.
-The detailed instructions can be found [here](https://github.com/autolab/Tango/wiki/Setting-up-Tango-and-VMs-on-Amazon).
+The detailed instructions can be found [here](https://github.com/autolab/Tango/wiki/Setting-up-Tango-and-VMs-on-Amazon-EC2).

+Tango has a REST API which can be used for job submission and other administrative tasks.
+The documentation of the API can be found [here](https://github.com/autolab/Tango/wiki/Tango-REST-API)

 In order to run Tango locally, the VMM API needs to be implemented such that jobs run locally.
 This is currently work in progress.